+In order for the Funds to remain competitive, RGP Investments may waive, on a discretionary basis and without future commitment, a portion or all of the management fees payable to it by the Funds without having to notify the security holders.

+Operating Expenses

-In order for the Funds to remain competitive, RGP Investments may waive, on a discretionary basis and without future commitment, a portion or all of the management fees payable to it by the Funds without boying to notify the coourity holders. without having to notify the security Operating Expenses RGP Investments will pay all operating expenses for each Fund (including for the ervices provided by RGP Investments), with the exception of the costs of the funds (see below), in respect of each class or series, in exchange for fixed administrative costs (the "Administration Fees") that are paid by each Fund.
-The fees and expenses assumed by RGP Investments in exchange for the administration Fees include valuation and recordkeeping expenses and those elated to the services of the transfer agent, including processing purchases and ales of the securities of the Funds and calculation of the price of the securities; egal fees, auditors' fees; Administrative fees and services of trustees; custodial ees; costs related to preparation and distribution of financial reports, simplified prospectuses and other communications with investors that RGP Investments is bliged to prepare to comply with applicable laws; and the other fees and expenses that are not otherwise included in the management and advisory fees and expenses.
-The following costs of the Funds are not include by RGP Investments: lated in the operating expenses paid include compensation of the membe annual retainer as well as an allowa and reimbursement of the eligible ex taxes (including income tax, capital gas (HST) on fees and expenses incurre include compensation of the members of this committee in the form of an annual retainer as well as an allowance for attendance at each meeting and reimbursement of the eligible expenses of this committee members; > taxes (including income tax, capital gains tax and Harmonized Sales Tax (HST) on fees and expenses incurred by the Funds); > brokerage fees, safekeeping charges and other securities-related interest expenses; all new fees and expenses pertaining > all new fees and expenses pertaining to external services that were not commonly applied in the Canadian mutual fund industry as of the Fund Date RGP Global Sector Fund (Classes A and F Units) January 6, 2014 RGP Global Sector Fund (Class P Units) January 26, 2016 RGP Global Sector Class (Series A, F, P, T5, FT5 and PT5 Shares) January 6, 2014 SectorWise Conservative Portfolio (Classes A, F and P Units) October 19, 2018 SectorWise Balanced Portfolio (Classes A, F and P Units) October 19, 2018 SectorWise Growth Portfolio (Classes A, F and P Units) October 19, 2018 GreenWise Conservative Portfolio (Classes A, F and P Units) July 27, 2020 GreenWise Balanced Portfolio July 27, 2020 (Classes A, F and P Units) GreenWise Growth Portfolio July 27, 2020
+RGP Investments will pay all operating expenses for each Fund (including for the services provided by RGP Investments), with the exception of the costs of the Funds (see below), in respect of each class or series, in exchange for fixed administrative costs (the "Administration Fees") that are paid by each Fund.

+The fees and expenses assumed by RGP Investments in exchange for the Administration Fees include valuation and recordkeeping expenses and those related to the services of the transfer agent, including processing purchases and sales of the securities of the Funds and calculation of the price of the securities; legal fees, auditors' fees; Administrative fees and services of trustees; custodial fees; costs related to preparation and distribution of financial reports, simplified prospectuses and other communications with investors that RGP Investments is obliged to prepare to comply with applicable laws; and the other fees and expenses that are not otherwise included in the management and advisory fees and expenses.

+The following costs of the Funds are not included in the operating expenses paid by RGP Investments:

+- the fees and expenses of the independent review committee, which include compensation of the members of this committee in the form of an annual retainer as well as an allowance for attendance at each meeting and reimbursement of the eligible expenses of this committee members; - taxes (including income tax, capital gains tax and Harmonized Sales Tax (HST) on fees and expenses incurred by the Funds);

+- brokerage fees, safekeeping charges and other securities-related transaction costs; - interest expenses; - all new fees and expenses pertaining to external services that were not commonly applied in the Canadian mutual fund industry as of the following dates:

-RGP Impact Fixed Income Portfolio August 25, 2021 RGP Alternative Income Portfolio (Classes A and F Units) August 25, 2022 RGP Alternative Income Portfolio (Classes I and P Units) February 10, 2023
+Fund Date RGP Global Sector Fund (Classes A and F Units) January 6, 2014 RGP Global Sector Fund (Class P Units) January 26, 2016 RGP Global Sector Fund (Class I Units) May 10, 2024 RGP Global Sector Class (Series A, F, P, T5 and FT5 Shares) January 6, 2014 SectorWise Conservative Portfolio (Classes A, F and P Units) October 19, 2018 SectorWise Balanced Portfolio (Classes A, F and P Units) October 19, 2018 SectorWise Growth Portfolio (Classes A, F and P Units) October 19, 2018 GreenWise Conservative Portfolio (Classes A, F and P Units) July 27, 2020 GreenWise Balanced Portfolio (Classes A, F and P Units) July 27, 2020 GreenWise Balanced Portfolio (Class I Units) May 10, 2024 GreenWise Growth Portfolio (Classes A, F and P Units) July 27, 2020 GreenWise Growth Portfolio (Class I Units) May 10, 2024 RGP Impact Fixed Income Portfolio August 25, 2021 RGP Alternative Income Portfolio (Classes A and F Units) August 25, 2022 RGP Alternative Income Portfolio (Classes I and P Units) February 10, 2023

-- ➤ fees and expenses related to compliance with new regulatory requirements, including, but not limited to, new fees and expenses introduced after dates set in the table above; and - > : and - ➤ all other fees and expenses that are incurred by or on behalf of the Funds and that would not otherwise be included in the management and advisory fees and expenses.
+- fees and expenses related to compliance with new regulatory requirements, including, but not limited to, new fees and expenses introduced after dates set in the table above; and - all other fees and expenses that are incurred by or on behalf of the Funds and that would not otherwise be included in the management and advisory fees and expenses.